Theresa Villiers: Member of the European Parliament

 Villiers was elected as a Member of the European Parliament (MEP) for the London constituency in 1999, and was re-elected in 2004.
-She stood down after the 2005 general election when she was elected as the Member of Parliament (MP) for Chipping Barnet.
+She stood down following the 2005 general election when she was elected as the Member of Parliament (MP) for Chipping Barnet.

 She served as Deputy Leader of the Conservatives in the European Parliament between 2001 and 2002.
 She also served as a member of the governing board of the Conservative Party during this period.

 Member of Parliament

 In 2003, following Sir Sydney Chapman's announcement that he would retire at the following election, Villiers was selected as the Conservative prospective parliamentary candidate for Chipping Barnet.
 Although Chapman's majority at the 2001 general election had only been 2,701 votes, the party viewed Chipping Barnet to be quite a "safe" Conservative seat, and Villiers held it at the 2005 general election with an increased majority of 5,960 votes, which she increased again to 11,927 in 2010.
 Her majority dropped to 7,656 in 2015, and was reduced to just 353 in 2017.
-However, Villiers' majority rose to 1,212 in the 2019 general election, despite her percentage share of the vote going down slightly.
+However, Villiers's majority rose to 1,212 in the 2019 general election, despite her percentage share of the vote going down slightly.

 Upon her election to the House of Commons in 2005, she resigned from her seat in the European Parliament; it went to Syed Kamall, the next candidate on the Conservatives' regional list for London.
 Villiers now lives at Arkley in her constituency.

 Villiers was sworn of the Privy Council on 9 June 2010.

 In July 2021, Villiers was one of five Conservative MPs found by the Commons Select Committee on Standards to have breached the code of conduct by trying to influence a judge in the trial of former Conservative MP Charlie Elphicke, who was eventually found guilty of three counts of sexual assault and sentenced to two years in prison.
 Villiers was one of three of the group recommended for a one-day suspension by the committee.

 Villiers lost her seat in the 2024 general election.
 The Chipping Barnet constituency, with adjusted boundaries, was gained by the Labour Party and incoming MP Dan Tomlinson.